 At a glance: The initial app setup enables the marketer to create links that will send existing app users directly into the app.
 The initial setup is also a prerequisite for deep linking and deferred deep-linking.

-There are two deep linking methods that need to be implemented to cover your entire user base.
+There are two app-opening methods that need to be implemented to cover your entire user base.
 The method used depends on the mobile platform version and platform.

 The two methods and instructions for implementation are described in detail in the following sections.